Companion Planting

 Similar names: Cordons pierreux, stone bunds.

 Stone lines are stones grouped in the shape of a line and placed along contours.
 The stones can be of different sizes.
 The goal of these lines is to conserve the soil and reduce runoff, as they are used to slow down water runoff and break its velocity.
 Hence, they increase infiltration and retain sediment and seeds to make water and nutrients available for crops.
 Stone lines are most suitable for water harvesting on slightly sloping plains (up to 5%) in semi-arid regions.
-For slopes starting from 5%, stone bunds can be used (see eyebrow terraces).
+For slopes starting from 5%, stone bunds can be used (see Eyebrow Terraces).

 Stone lines are an easy and cheap intervention if stones are available in the immediate surroundings.
 This intervention is widely used in Africa, both in dry and humid areas.
 Moreover, stone lines are often used in combination with Zai Pits intervention for the rehabilitation of degraded and crusted lands.
-It is applied in semi-arid areas, on sandy and loamy soils where the slope is lower than 5%.
+It is applied in semi-arid areas, on sandy and loamy soils where the slope is lesser than 5%.
 A great example can be seen in Niger, where the combination of the two techniques is applied to capture runoff, making infiltration more efficient and improving nutrient availability.
 The pits have a diameter of 20-30 cm, and a depth of 20-25 cm and are spaced about 1 m apart in each direction.
 Stone lines are spaced 20-25 m apart on slopes of 2-5%.
-With this layout stone lines are quite small, usually, three stones wide and only one stone high and they are placed, along the contour lines, by hand.
+With this layout, stone lines are usually quite small, three stones wide and only one stone high, and they are placed by hand along the contour lines.
 Very often grass grows between the stones leading to a greater infiltration and helping the accumulation of fertile sediments.
 Maintenance-wise, stone lines need to be repaired annually, in particular after heavy precipitation events.

 Fanya Chini